What are Microservices on AKS

 Can you use Service Mesh with AKS?

 Service meshes are 100% compatible with AKS.
 AKS runs just like any Kubernetes installation, be it on-premises, in another cloud, or on Virtual machines.
 The benefit of pairing a service mesh with AKS is you do not have to also manage the underlying systems.
 Microsoft looks after that for you.
-This means you have more time to develop your application and investigate whether Service mesh is for you.
+This means you have more time to develop your application and investigate whether Service Mesh is for you.

-With Microsoft creating their own service mesh (OSM) I would always keep an eye on how it progresses as it will probably end up being extremely compatible with AKS and maybe even super easy to deploy as an addon.
+With Microsoft creating its own service mesh (OSM) I would always keep an eye on how it progresses as it will probably end up being extremely compatible with AKS and maybe even super easy to deploy as an addon.

 Learn more about AKS in our workshop